There are a number of ways to find what you are looking for quickly:

 - Links on the homepage provide easy access to frequently accessed and topical pages.

-- There is a range of links in the footer of the homepage and every page.
+- There are links in the footer of the homepage and every page.

 - Use the top level navigation to find a topic.